tynandebold/emilyjholland/src/content/media/post-7.md

 4. **Framework Agnostic:** It's designed to work with any JavaScript framework or library, allowing developers to choose their preferred tools.

-5. **Incremental Adoption:** Astro.js is flexible and can be incrementally adopted into existing projects, making it accessible for developers transitioning from other frameworks.
+5. **Incremental Adoption:** Astro.js is flexible and can be incrementally adopted into existing research, making it accessible for developers transitioning from other frameworks.

 ## The Future of Front-End Development with Astro.js

 1. **Enhanced Performance:** Astro.js's focus on performance optimization will be a driving force in the future of front-end development.
 Faster-loading web applications are crucial for user retention and SEO ranking.

-2. **Seamless Integration:** As Astro.js gains popularity, we can expect more integration with popular JavaScript libraries and frameworks, making it even easier to use in a variety of projects.
+2. **Seamless Integration:** As Astro.js gains popularity, we can expect more integration with popular JavaScript libraries and frameworks, making it even easier to use in a variety of research.

 3. **Simplified Development Workflow:** Astro.js's universal rendering and framework-agnostic approach will streamline the development process, reducing the complexity of maintaining web applications.